Ionizing Radiation Sensors

 Organic semiconducting materials possess appealing features (e.g. ease of deposition over large areas by means of solution-coating, low-cost techniques potentially onto flexible substrates) for innovative ionizing radiation detection applications.
 Moreover, the typical density of organic molecules closely resembles that of human tissues, making them very interesting for medical X-ray direct dosimetry applications.

-We investigate the direct X-ray photoconversion in organic semiconducting single crystals and in polymer thin-films blended either with π-conjugated small molecules or inorganic high-Z nanocomponents to enhance the radiation stopping power of the material.
+We investigate the direct X-ray photoconversion in organic semiconducting single crystals and in thin-films blended either with π-conjugated small molecules or inorganic high-Z nanocomponents to enhance the radiation stopping power of the material.

-Recently, we reported about direct X-ray photo-conversion processes in micro-crystalline, solution processed, thin films deposited by drop casting onto flexible plastic substrates.
+We reported about direct X-ray photo-conversion processes in micro-crystalline, solution processed, thin films deposited by drop casting onto flexible plastic substrates.
 This class of materials is characterized by an unexpected high X-ray sensitivity justified by photo-modulation of the semiconductor conductivity due to charge accumulation during X-ray exposure, resulting in a photoconductive gain effect.

 Microelectronic dosimeters offer the prospect of monitoring ionizing radiation exposure at real time and with small geometric form factors.
 However, traditional microelectronic materials such as crystalline silicon cannot easily meet the application requirements of microelectronic dosimeters for two reasons: First, they do not absorb sufficient amounts of high energy radiation to be sensitive as they contain mostly elements with a rather low or medium atomic number Z. Second, as crystalline materials, they are fabricated on rigid wavers and cannot be patterned onto flexible plastic foils.